IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_instance_settings.html.markdown

 # ibm_scc_instance_settings

-Create, update, and delete scc_instance_settingss with this resource.
+Create, update, and delete your instance's settings by using this resource.

 ## Example Usage